Acknowledged personal circumstances

 Which actions should you take when?

 2. After being referred by your academic advisor, make an appointment with the student counselor.
-Please note that there are deadlines for this, which depend on when your personal circumstances arose.
+Please note that there are deadlines for this, which depend on when your personal circumstances arose:

 • Did your circumstances arise in Q1, Q2 or Q3?
-If so, make an appointment as soon as possible but no later than 30 May.
+If so, use the appointment button no later than 30 May.

-3. Next to your appointment with the student counselor, submit a request for postponement of the bsa yourself to the examination committee of your program.
+3. Next to your appointment with the student counselor, submit a request for postponement of the BSA yourself to the examination committee of your program.

 Below we explain the different steps.